esbgkannan/GT-CNN/README.md

 The pretrained models from Step 4 and 5 are made available.

-All the required files to run the notebooks for these required steps are provided in the directories [PretrainedModels](./PretrainedModels) and [Datasets](./Datasets)
+All the required files to run the notebooks for these required steps are provided in the directories PretrainedModels and Datasets which will be generated upon running the download.sh script.

 All the required notebooks outlining the steps are provided in the [Codes](./Codes) directory.